confluentinc/cp-docker-images/docs/quickstart.rst

     {"schema":{"type":"string","optional":false},"payload":"10"}
     Processed a total of 10 messages

   Success!
 We now have a functioning source connector!
 Now let's bring balance to the universe by launching a File Sink to read from this topic and write to an output file.
-You can do so using the following command:
+You can do so using the following command from the Docker Host session started earlier:

   .. sourcecode:: bash

-    curl -X POST -H "Content-Type: application/json" \
+    docker@confluent:~$ curl -X POST -H "Content-Type: application/json" \
         --data '{"name": "quickstart-file-sink", "config": {"connector.class":"org.apache.kafka.connect.file.FileStreamSinkConnector", "tasks.max":"1", "topics":"quickstart-data", "file": "/tmp/quickstart/output.txt"}}' \
         http://$CONNECT_HOST:28082/connectors